Openlizz/website/docs/guides/cluster.md

 ## Next

-Your have a Kubernetes cluster locally 🥳
+Your have a Kubernetes cluster running locally 🥳

 You can now [initialize it](./init) to work with Lizz.